profsmith89/ctps/_sources/chap01.md

 What we just wrote is pseudocode.
 It is a description of what we want this part of our script to tell the interpreter do.
 This description isn't Python code, and we want to make sure that the interpreter doesn't try to interpret it as such.

+## Comments

-**Comments.** I made sure that the interpreter would ignore my line of pseudocode by placing a hash mark (`#`) at the start of the line.
+I made sure that the interpreter would ignore my line of pseudocode by placing a hash mark (`#`) at the start of the line.
 This character holds special meaning in Python.
 When the interpreter sees it, it knows to ignore everything from the hash mark to the end of the line.
 Programmers refer to things like this as *comments*.

 Comments are notes to ourselves, or we might use them to leave a note for anyone else reading our script.
 Let me emphasize that comments are for humans.
 The interpreter will ignore whatever is in a comment and so it cannot contain any actions that we want the computer to interpret or act out.